-The serious challenge in front of us is how best to increase the positive use of ultrasound for healthcare in rural India without simultaneously making it easier to perform antenatal sex determination for sex selective abortion.
-We cannot simply move the dial on access to ultrasound and call it better, turning a blind eye to an increase in illegal activities.
+The serious challenge in front of us is how best to increase the positive use of ultrasound for healthcare in rural India without simultaneously making it easier to perform antenatal sex determination for sex selection.
+We cannot simply move the dial on access to ultrasound and call it better, without considering potential rise in illegal use.

+A potential for improved regulation is the use of the “silent observer” modality previously endorsed as feasible by the Supreme Court (83).
+In 2010, the silent observer was deployed in Kolhapur District in Maharashtra (16, 85).
+These silent observers were external, 250 GB hard drives that cost Rs.
+39,5000.
+They intended to keep images of all ultrasounds to monitor sex determination and quality of antenatal maternal health (86).
+They were attached to all registered ultrasound machines in private, government and civic hospitals (87).
+The use of these silent observers raised cost and privacy issues (85) and made no difference in sex-at-birth ratios (84).
+They were ultimately not implemented long term or state wide despite the brief duration for which they were employed.
+Of note, these silent observer devices were easy to detach and key pieces of clinical information were easy to not record (86).
+Their brief trial period makes it difficult to conclude about the efficacy of this policing method.

-A potential for improved regulation is the reality of the “silent observer.”
-(83) (84) (16, 85)(86)(87)(85) (84)(86)Nearly all ultrasound machines that can be purchased today in India have the ability to store or transfer images and can be connected to wireless internet.
+Remote storage and transfer of imaging data has progressed substantially in the past eight years.
+Today, nearly all ultrasound machines (include those that can be purchased in India) have the ability to store or transfer images on internal, tamper-proof hard drives and, further, can be connected to wireless internet.
 As such, many can even be accessed remotely.
-Going forward, these should be the only machines available for purchase in India.
-This can realize a greater transparency than has previously been possible.
+Going forward, these tamper-proof, wireless connected machines should be the only ones available for purchase in India.
+This can realize a greater transparency than has previously been possible even with plugged in external hard drives.
 The revisions to the PCPNDT we propose above would also need to be coupled with clear rules regarding image storage.
 Every ultrasonography at every facility must have a mechanism whereby all images acquired with its use are stored for a designated period of time and must be available for review by regulators with ease.
-These images must not be editable or erasable by the person performing the ultrasound.
+These images must not be editable or erasable by the person performing the ultrasound and this storage should not further burden the ultrasonographer or Radiologist with additional red tape.
 While it is not possible to know with certainty from looking at images of an antenatal ultrasound if that ultrasound was being performed for sex selection, there are tell-tale features that are highly suggestive of such behavior.
 Only certain probes can perform antenatal ultrasounds and, as such, only those images would need reviewing.
-Regulators could download randomly selected acquired images of interest and monitor from afar.
-In lower resource settings, regulators could access the central drive where images are stored and review them in a similar manner.
-Those machines with consistent patterns of worrisome imaging findings could be placed under disciplinary action and, if ongoing worrisome patterns, have their ultrasound privileges revoked.
+Regulators could download randomly selected images of interest and monitor from afar.
+In lower resource settings, regulators could access the tamper-proof central drive where images are stored and review them in a similar manner.
+Those machines with consistent patterns of worrisome imaging findings (or those centers with consistent inability to play by the rules) could be placed under disciplinary action and, if ongoing worrisome patterns are observed, have their ultrasound privileges revoked.
+We have no illusions about how difficult curbing sex selection has been and will be.
+We also recognize these changes do nothing to address unregistered ultrasound machines.
+The above changes only allow for greater efficiency in monitoring registered ultrasound machines over larger geographic regions which will be necessary to allow for greater access in those same geographic regions.